 GASB is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 In accordance with GASB Statement No. 20, Accounting and Financial Reporting for Proprietary Funds and Other Governmental Entities That Use Proprietary Fund Accounting, the Authority applies all applicable GASB pronouncements.
-In addition, the Authority follows all Financial Accounting Standards Board (FASB) pronouncements and Accounting Principles Board (APB) opinions, issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements.
+In addition, the Authority follows all Financial Accounting Standards Board (FASB) pronouncements, issued on or before November 30, 1989, unless those pronouncements conflict with or contradict GASB pronouncements.

-(A Component Unit of the Consolidated City of Indianapolis-Marion County)

-Notes to Financial Statements

-December 31, 2009 and 2008
+(A Component Unit of the Consolidated City of Indianapolis-Marion County) Notes to Financial Statements December 31, 2010 and 2009

 Cash Equivalents - Cash equivalents are reported at amortized cost.
-The Authority's cash equivalents at December 31, 2009 and 2008 consisted entirely of short-term government money market mutual funds.
+The Authority's cash equivalents at December 31, 2010 and 2009 consisted entirely of short-term government money market mutual funds.